How To Get PMP® Certification - The Complete Guide

 What goes onto a PMP Brain Dump?

 Before I answer that, let's begin by reviewing what a brain dump is and when you need it:

 The Brain Dump Explained

-The PMP examination is preceded by a tutorial, which explains how to navigate and use the exam software application.
-Each student is also provided several blank sheets of paper for them to write down any notes or calculations for the exam.
-Most students take much less than the allotted 15 minutes to complete the tutorial and typically don’t fill all of those sheets with calculations and notes as they go through the exam.
+Each exam taker is provided several blank sheets of paper to write down any notes or calculations for the exam.
+Most students typically don’t fill all of those sheets with calculations and notes as they go through the exam.

-In order to take full advantage of the extra time after going through the PMP exam tutorial, many students use one or more pages of paper to write out their “brain dump”.
+In order to take full advantage of the available scratch paper, many students spend the first few minutes after the exam has officially started to write out their “brain dump” on one or more pages of paper.
 A brain dump is a technique where students create a personal mini reference page.
 On a closed book exam, such as the PMP exam, a brain dump serves as a memory jogger and provides the student a sense of security that they have a brain dump to refer to during the test.

 A brain dump can contain whatever the student considers as relevant.
 Some people also call this the "PMP Formulas Cheat Sheet" because the formulas are often a central part of what they include in their dump.
 Other than the formulas, it can include abbreviations of components, graphs, key concepts, theories, and other content.